 4.3.
 Moving Window Statistics¶

-A moving window is a contiguous subset of a vector that is used to compute local statistics.
+A moving window is a contiguous subset of a row vector used to compute local statistics.
 At each step, the window advances to include one new value and leaves off one old value.
-A statistic is calculated over the values in the window and placed at the corresponding center position of the returned data.
-The resulting vector reduces some of the fluctuations that are found in the original vector.
+A statistic is calculated over the values in the window and is placed at the corresponding center position of the returned data.
+The resulting vector reduces some of the fluctuations found in the original vector.
 MATLAB provides functions for performing several statistical operations on moving windows.
-The moving window functions are listed in Table 4.1.
+The moving window functions are listed in Moving Window Functions.
 These functions all use the same syntax.

 - Outputs